 Principal scientist; Senior science leader

-Principal scientist Murray Close is a member of ESR’s Food, Water, and Biowaste group.
+Principal scientist Murray Close is a member of ESR’s Food, Water, and Biowaste group and leads its Groundwater team.
 With over 38 years’ experience in groundwater research, Murray is an expert in groundwater conditions and processes in New Zealand.

 Murray has served as programme leader on a number of major research programmes.
 Currently he leads the SSIF-funded (external link) 'Enhanced Mitigation of Nitrate in Groundwater' research programme and the 'Groundwater Modelling of Contaminant Transport' SSIF project, and coordinates the National Survey of Pesticides in Groundwater every four years.